PasqualeMainolfi/CoursesHub/COURSES/COME05/SamplingSynthesisAndDigitalSoundProcessing/Bachelor/BachelorCourseProgram_first_year.md

 - Envelope generators and low-frequency control oscillators
 - Utilization of FT for spectral analysis and synthesis
 - Generation of classic waveforms: square, triangle, and sawtooth
-- Additive synthesis and timbre control through component manipulation: major algorithms, pros, and cons
+- Additive synthesis and timbre control through component manipulation: algorithms, pros, and cons
-- Key algorithms for additive synthesis
+- Main algorithms for additive synthesis
 - Fourier series development

 > **Module 4**